flopezag/fiware-testbed-deploy/doc/admin.md

 As fiware-testbed-deploy is composed by a set of scripts without any API, there is not a simple way to do an end-to-end testing.
-If we want to test, we should execute one of the scripts, for instance *launch_vm.py*, which deploys a VM and installs an entire Opentack.
+If we want to test, we should execute one of the scripts, for instance *launch_vm.py*, which deploys a server and installs an entire Opentack.

 To do that, just export these set of variables: